peteral/softplc/README.md

 softplc
 =======

 Simulation of a PLC for integration testing of SCADA systems.
 Originally planned to make a simulation of Siemens Simatic PLC.
 However over time decided to make a generic PLC.
-Network protocols are pluggable via classpath and @SoftplcTaskFactory + @SoftplcResponseFactory annotations.
+Network protocols are pluggable via @Protocol annotation.

-S7 protocol was implemented by my company bus is closed source.
-I plan to implement some simple protocol like MODBUS TCP when I have some time to get complete open source reference.
-However concentrating on other features first.
+My company runs an internal fork with S7 protocol implementation.
+Planning to implement at least modbus as reference protocol implementation.

 Current functionality:
 - multiple configurable CPUs per PLC